ADAM FORED

 The World Democracy Index Instrument is an online musical instrument in which the user sets the desired region which they whish to play.
 The democracy index of the desired region is fetched through an API from our world in data and sets the parameters that controls the generated sound.
 To influence the sound and harmonics the user needs to influence the index of the region they are playing, through some kind of political action.

 The sound-motor of the instrument is built in MAX through the RNBO-tool.
+You can find the patch under TOOLS.

 Screenshot of World Democracy Index Instrument